jlento/cozoc/README.md

 - HDF5 (parallel)
 - NetCDF4/HDF5 (parallel)

+## Setting up the environment for COZOC using conda package manager

+After cloning the cozoc repository, install the requirements and development tools by running

+    bash setup.sh

+This takes a while as it is installing the complete software stack for the dependencies.
+Tested on Ubuntu 16.04 LTS, and should work on many other Linux OSes, too.
+Likely will work on OS X with minor modifications.

+Then, setup the environment with

+    source env.sh

+If everything went fine, one should be able to build and test cozoc with

+    mkdir build
+    cd build
+    cmake ..
+    make check

-## Testing and developing COZOC in Ubuntu 16.04 LTS
+## Setting up the environment for COZOC in Ubuntu 16.04 LTS virtual machine

+An alternate to using conda is to install the dependencies on the host machine directly using the package manager provided by the OS, or in a virtual machine.
-The easiest way to get started with COZOC is to clone the whole development environment.
-Install Git, VirtualBox and Vagrant on your laptop (the host machine).
+For virtual machine installs, install Git, VirtualBox and Vagrant on your laptop (the host machine).
 Then:

     vagrant up